• Skip to primary navigation

 What to serve with pork chops

 Parmesan crusted pork chops pair well with many side dishes.
-Try pairing them with your favorite side salad, or some roasted potatoes and veggies.
+Serve with your favorite side salad, or some roasted potatoes and veggies.

 Pork chop sliced on a white plate.